35 Types of Butterflies in Indiana

 11. Question Mark

 One of the most beautiful butterflies, the question mark, is a considerable butter giant.
-It has a wingspan that can measure up to six inches wide, making it a somewhat intimidating creature for any other insect to come across.
+Its wingspan can measure up to six inches wide, making it a somewhat intimidating creature for any other insect to come across.

 The question mark is primarily brown with white spots on its wings.
 It has long antennae, and an intricate crown covers its head.

-In addition to being beautiful, the question mark is also very delicate and must be handled with care, so it does not break apart or get damaged in any way.
+In addition to being beautiful, the question mark is very delicate and must be handled with care so it does not break apart or get damaged.

 For this reason, the question mark’s habitat must be kept moist, and predators should not be allowed near it.